 The Bible is very clear.
 It tells us that Christ's death was our healing and that because of this gift we can now have peace with God as we are reconciled back into his glorious presence.

 There is no walking and talking in the cool of the Garden.
 There is no familiar sound of his presence.
 There is no he with us, us with him.

-I wait, you wait, we wait just like the the disciples did and all those who came before us.
-We wait, but not in passivity for we know just as they did that something greater is coming.
-We can wait celebrating the first coming, sharing the story of that Advent that brought light into darkness, as we anxiously wait for the second.
+I wait.
+You wait.
+We all wait.
+Just like the disciples did and all those who came before us.
+We wait, but not without hope for we know, just as they did, that something greater is coming.
+We can wait, celebrating the first coming, sharing the story of that first Advent that brought light into darkness, as we anxiously wait for the second.

 Revelation tells us what that second Advent will be like.
 Read along with me.

 And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.
 Rev. 21:3 (emphasis mine)